R-Studio/PSInfluxLineConvert/README.md

 ## Repo-Info
-This repository is originally from @markwragg (https://github.com/markwragg/PowerShell-Influx). -> Thanks for that!!
+This repository is originally from @markwragg (https://github.com/markwragg/PowerShell-Influx). -> **Thanks for that!!**
 First I forked the repo and made it more lightweight.
+(All unused code are removed to minimize the overhead and optimize the performance.)
 Later I noticed I will worked on the originally repo, so I migrate this repo to a new GitHub repository to take advantages of forking features.